 - (1) The share-based awards (DSUs) are valued using the closing price of the Company's common shares on the TSX on the grant date which is consistent with IFRS.
-The practice of the Company is to grant all share-based awards in Canadian currency, and then convert the grant date fair value amount to U.S. currency for reporting the value of the grants in the Company's financials.
+The practice of the Company is to grant all share-based awards in Canadian currency and then convert the grant date fair value amount to U.S. currency for reporting the value of the grants in the Company's financials.
 The conversion rate for each grant is the average of the rates quoted by the Bank of Canada as its daily average exchange rate of the three months in the quarter in which the grant is made.
-The exchange rate used to convert the value of the 2023 share-based awards to US\$ is 1.3619 (2022 1.3580; 2021 1.2678). - (2) The Company uses the Black-Scholes option-pricing model for determining fair value of stock options issued at the grant date.
+The exchange rate used to convert the value of the 2024 share-based awards to US\$ is 1.3990 (2023 1.3619; 2022 1.3580). - (2) The Company uses the Black-Scholes option-pricing model for determining fair value of stock options issued at the grant date.
 The Company selected the Black-Scholes option-pricing model because it is widely used in estimating option-based compensation values by Canadian and U.S. public companies.
-The practice of the Company is to grant all option-based awards in Canadian currency, and then convert the grant date fair value amount to U.S. currency for reporting the value of the grants in the Company's financials.
+The practice of the Company is to grant all option-based awards in Canadian currency and then convert the grant date fair value amount to U.S. currency for reporting the value of the grants in the Company's financials.
 The conversion rate for each grant is the average of the rates quoted by the Bank of Canada as its daily average exchange rate of the three months in the quarter in which the grant is made.
-The exchange rate used to convert the value of the 2023 option-based awards to US\$ is 1.3619 (2022 1.3580; 2021 1.2678). - (3) The Company does not have a formal annual incentive program however, annual cash bonuses are granted as determined by the Compensation Committee and approved by the Board on an individual discretionary basis.
+The exchange rate used to convert the value of the 2024 option-based awards to US\$ is 1.3990 (2023 1.3619; 2022 1.3580). - (3) The Company does not have a formal annual incentive program however, annual cash bonuses are granted as determined by the Compensation Committee and approved by the Board on an individual discretionary basis.
 The Company does not presently have a pension incentive plan for any of its NEOs. - (4) All compensation is negotiated and settled in Canadian dollars.
-The exchange rate used to convert 2023 salary and non-equity incentive plan compensation to US\$ is 1.3226 (2022 1.3544; 2021 1.2537). - (5) Mr. Scott is also a director of the Company.
-Mr. Scott did not receive compensation from the Company for acting as a director, and no portion of the total compensation disclosed above was received by Mr. Scott as compensation for acting as a director. - (6) Mr. Lo's annual salary is for provision of part-time (65% FTE) services to the Company.
+The exchange rate used to convert 2024 salary and non-equity incentive plan compensation to US\$ is 1.4389 (2023 1.3226; 2022 1.3544). - (5) Mr. Scott is also a director of the Company.
+Mr. Scott did not receive compensation from the Company for acting as a director, and no portion of the total compensation disclosed above was received by Mr. Scott as compensation for acting as a director. - (6) Mr. Lo's annual salary is for provision of part-time (65% full time equivalent ("FTE")) services to the Company.